rkuma183/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

 * <a href="#SecretsCLI">Store and access secrets in vault from a CLI</a>
 * <a href="#AppProgramming">Store and access secrets in vault within a program</a>

 ## What is it?

+A secret is anything that you want to tightly control access to, such as API keys, passwords, certificates, and more.
+Vault provides a unified interface to any secret, while providing tight access control and recording a detailed audit log.

 Among devops tools from HashiCorp is <br />
 <a target="_blank" href="https://vaultproject.io/">